CedArctic/Chimera/README.md

 ## Features Documentation:

+* !helpme or !helpme *command*
+	> shows Chimera help, listing commands of shows help for a specific command, e.g: !helpme screenshot

 * !lock or !lock *seconds*
 	> locks your computer immediately or with a time delay in seconds, e.g: !lock 30
 * !shutdown or !shutdown *seconds*